Greasbrough War Memorial

 Greasbrough War Memorial is a Grade II listed war memorial located in the centre of Greasbrough, in the Metropolitan Borough of Rotherham, South Yorkshire, England.
 It was erected to commemorate local residents who died in military service during the First World War.
 Additional names were added following the Second World War.

 History

 Following the end of the First World War, local residents formed a committee to raise funds for a permanent memorial through public subscription.
 The memorial was unveiled in 1925.
 After the Second World War, additional names were inscribed to commemorate those who died in that conflict.

 Design and description

-The memorial is made of Portland stone and takes the form of a Celtic cross on a stepped base and plinth.
-A carved wreath is present on the shaft.
-The names of the fallen from both World Wars are inscribed on the front, along with a dedication.
+The memorial is an ashlar limestone cenotaph in the form of a triumphal arch, with a vessel containing an eternal flame beneath the arch.
+Plaques on the monument bear dedications and the names of people lost in the two world wars.

 The memorial is surrounded by a small garden area enclosed by iron railings, which are separately listed.
 Seasonal flowers are planted around the base, and the site is maintained by local volunteers and the Rotherham Metropolitan Borough Council.